Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 42. Most plant communities are characterized by heterogeneity of horizontal composition; this phenomenon is called:

-a) discontinuity;
+a) intermittency;

 b) mosaic;